tta-icml2025/tta-icml2025.github.io/docs/source/index.rst

 We invite submission of contributed papers for presentation as posters and lightning talks.
 Our workshop has **two tracks**: the *proceedings/archival* track and the *community/non-archival* track.
-We are taking submissions through OpenReview and 🚧 *we will update this page with the submission link for the community track soon!* 🚧

 **Proceedings Track**: